-Sexism: Systemic oppression based on sex and/or gender.
+Sexism: Systemic oppression based on sex and gender identity.
 Gendered prejudice + power = sexism, therefore cisgender men cannot experience sexism.

-Sexual Orientation: The direction of one’s sexual attraction toward the same gender, opposite gender, or other genders.
+Sexual Orientation: The direction of one’s sexual attraction toward the same gender or different genders.
 It is on a continuum and not necessarily a set of absolute categories.

 Shinto/Shintoist: The ancient native religion of Japan.
 Stresses belief in spiritual beings and reverence for ancestors.
 Adherents are expected to celebrate their gods, or kami.
 Support the societies in which kami are patron, remain pure and sincere, and enjoy life.

 Sikhism/Sihk: Religion founded by Shri Guru Nanek Dev Ji in the Punjab area, now in Pakistan.
 Sikhs believe in a single formless God with many names who can be known through meditation.
 They pray several times a day and are not allowed to worship icons or idols.
 They believe in samsara, karma, and reincarnation as Hindus do, but reject the caste system.
 They believe that everyone has equal status in the eyes of God.
 Although elements of Islam have been incorporated, it is not Islamic.